zorrokid/film-freak/README.md

 *film_freak* is WIP name for my collection management app which is mostly focusing on managing a movie collection but might support other types of media in future (games, music, books, comics etc).

+It is desgined to be an off-line first app and a synchronization support with cloud database will be added.

 ## Tech